jtpio/pydata-paris-2025/index.md

 # Secrets Management

-- Store secrets in the browser
+- Store secrets in the browser (unsafe)
 - Or use the secrets manager with custom connectors:
   - https://github.com/jupyterlab-contrib/jupyter-secrets-manager